CoVE Package: COVID-19 Vaccine Education

 6. What is COVID-19?

 It is very infectious.
-By May 2021, there had been over 150 million confirmed cases and over 3 million deaths, worldwide.2
+By November 2022, there had been over 636 million confirmed cases, and 6.5 million deaths, worldwide.2

 What are the symptoms?

-In severe cases, COVID-19 can progress to sepsis, thromboembolism (blood clots) and damage to the heart, kidneys and liver.4
+In severe cases, COVID-19 can progress to sepsis, thromboembolism (blood clots) and damage to the heart, kidneys and liver.3

 Who can catch it?